 - Why do I act / behave / think like this ?

 - Does it feel right ?

 - If not what would feel right ?

-There you go 😉 you’ve just climbed a #nextlevel step.
-How can this be any better than that !
+There you go 😉 you’ve just climbed a personal development step.

 Welcome on board and happy personal growth journey !

 PS : The content shared in this blog is the result of my learnings and my experiences.
 This may or may not sound right to you.
 And that’s fine!
 We are all different, we all have different perceptions and different point of views.
 I’m not claiming to have all the answers, but I hope to give you some insight into what those experiences and learnings taught me.

 Ahimsa has a double impact for me personally.
 There is all the above but also being non violent in the way I live : non violent towards myself, non violent towards others, nonviolent with the world around.
 In other words living a life according to Ahimsa is what feels Ahimsa for me 😉

 To discover more I invite you to read this great article on Ahimsa.